Pepper Money (ASX:PPM) Cash Flow from Financing: A$761.3 Mil (TTM As of Dec. 2025)

 Pepper Money Business Description

 Pepper Money Ltd provides a variety of home loan solutions.
-It also provides car loans, personal loans, loans for professional equipment, and commercial loans.
-The services offered by the company include Lending, Asset Servicing, Broker Portal, and Debt Investors.
+The company also provides car loans, personal loans, loans for equipment, asset finance, commercial loans, and others.
 The company operates in three reportable segments Mortgage, Asset Finance, and Loan and Other Servicing.
 The maximum revenue is derived from the Asset finance segment.
 The Asset finance segment includes financing a range of asset types for consumer and commercial customers.